 In connection with the purchase of the Lakewood Property, the Moore Property and the Lawton Property, we were issued the Standridge Note in an amount equal to \$2,019,789.
-The Standridge Note will mature on the earlier of December 10, 2017, the date on which the we complete a public securities offering (which would include this offering), or the date on which the Lakewood Property, the Moore Property and the Lawton Property are conveyed or refinanced by us.
-The Standridge Note is pre-payable prior to the maturity date at any time without penalty and will bear annual interest at the rate 7.0%.
-The Standridge Note will be interest-only through August 1, 2016 and thereafter will require monthly payments of principal and interest of \$15,659.40 with a balloon payment due at maturity.
+On December 8, 2017, the Standridge Note was amended.
+As a result of the amendment, the Standridge Note will mature on the earlier of January 5, 2018, the date on which we complete a public securities offering (including this offering), or the date on which the Lakewood Property, Moore Property and Lawton Property are conveyed or refinanced by us.
+In conjunction with the amendment, we, through our operating partnership, made a prepayment on the Standridge Note in the amount of \$1,502,091.82, or the Prepayment Amount.
+The Standridge Note bears interest at a rate of 7.0% and requires monthly payments of principal and interest of \$15,659.40 with a balloon payment due at maturity.
+The Standridge Note is pre-payable at any time prior to the maturity date without penalty.
 The Standridge Note is unsecured but is jointly and severally guaranteed by Messrs.
 Kaplan, Kaplan, Jr., Kurlander and Stanton, and Baker Hill Holding LLC.
-We intend to pay off the entirety of the Standridge Note with proceeds from this offering on or before December 10, 2017.
-On December 10, 2017, the principal of the Standridge Note is expected to be \$1,942,092.
+On January 5, 2018, we expect the Standridge Note to have a principal balance of \$445,101, and we intend to pay off the Standridge Note with proceeds from this offering.

+Prepayment of Standridge Note